International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

     public sector bodies that do not establish commercial relationships.

 Such intermediaries may be regulated by local governments like the DGA in the European Union.
-A detailled analysis can be found in the paper [Reflections on the DGA and Data Intermediaries](https://internationaldataspaces.org/download/42325/?tmstv=1708096468).
+A detailed analysis can be found in the paper [Reflections on the DGA and Data Intermediaries](https://internationaldataspaces.org/download/42325/?tmstv=1708096468).

 **Value-added service providers** act as a participant in the data space and do therefore stick to the agreements in a data space.
 Such services aim to enable the value-creation process with a broad set of basic or advanced data processing services.
-Such optional functionalities are described in [functional requirements section]() and in the [DSSC Blueprint Version 1](dssc.eu).
+Such optional functionalities are described in the [functional requirements section](.\3_Functional_Requirements.md) and in the [DSSC Blueprint Version 1](dssc.eu).

 ### Additional Roles in a Data Space

-The DSSC Blueprint Version 1 provides a sophisticated anaylsis of additional roles in data spaces, which are not subject of the IDSA Rulebook.
+The DSSC Blueprint Version 1.0 provides a sophisticated anaylsis of additional roles in data spaces, which are not subject of the IDSA Rulebook.
 Further information on such roles are available in the DSSC glossary.
 Those roles are grouped into the key analysis areas of the DSSC Blueprint, legal, organizational, business, and technical.